martinteoharov/MediBuddy/README.md

 To run MediBuddy in a Colab notebook, follow these steps:

 1. Open the following link in your browser: https://colab.research.google.com/github/martinteoharov/MediBuddy/blob/main/main.ipynb
-2. Click the "Copy to Drive" to make your own copy of the notebook.
-3. Follow the instructions in the notebook to run MediBuddy.
+2. Follow the instructions in the notebook to run MediBuddy.

 ## Pushing to GitHub from Colab

 1. Open the Colab notebook that you want to push changes to.
 2. Click on "File" in the top left corner, then "Save a copy in GitHub."
 This will open the GitHub integration panel.
+3. Select the branch you want to push to (if you are not Martin, don't push to main)
-3. In the GitHub integration panel, select the repository you want to push changes to, enter a commit message, and click "OK."
+4. In the GitHub integration panel, select the repository you want to push changes to, enter a commit message, and click "OK."
-4. Wait for the changes to be pushed to GitHub.
+5. Wait for the changes to be pushed to GitHub.
 You can check the status of the push in the output panel at the bottom of the screen.

 ## Pulling from GitHub to Colab